BMW

 FRIEZE LONDON.

 Since 2004, BMW is proud to have partnered with Frieze London, the world’s greatest Contemporary Art Fair.
-For five days each year, the Regents Park based fair brings together artworks from over 160 contemporary galleries across almost 30 different countries, showcasing a range of contemporary and historical pieces for a broad audience.
+From October 9 to 13, Frieze London and Frieze Masters will return to London’s Regent’s Park.
+For five days visitors can enjoy artworks from over 160 contemporary galleries across almost 30 different countries, showcasing a range of contemporary and historical pieces for a broad audience.

 THE i7.